Humberto Núñez

-Humberto de la Cruz Núñez Cubillas (born 3 May 1945) was a former Paraguayan football goalkeeper and manager.
+Humberto de la Cruz Núñez Cubillas (3 May 1945 - 23 July 2004) was a former Paraguayan football goalkeeper and manager.

 Football career

 Nene Núñez came to Spain through the Hércules CF. He kept goal for Hércules for ten years, one of them loan to CD Málaga.
 He helped Hércules win two promotions from the Third Division to Second and Second to the First Division.

 Núñez spent one season on loan at CD Málaga, where he was well known for his towering size and punched clearances.

 After his retirement as a player, he became the "house coach".
 He was placed on the lower grades, director of football, the second first-team coach, and was mainly devoted to training of first-team goalkeepers.
 On several occasions he was caretaker manager first team.

 Humberto died after a heart attack in his sleep while he was napping in his hotel room where the Hércules was preparing the pre-season in July 2004.
 In Alicante, he was considered a very dear person, having worked for the Hércules for 35 years and died while serving the club.